dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/index.md

 ## Example Notebooks

 <a href="https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/tree/master/Examples" target="_blank">Here</a> are example notebooks for individual models.
-These sample notebooks help to understand on how to use each function, what parameters are expected for each function and what will be the output of each function in a model.
+These sample notebooks help to understand how to use each function, what parameters are expected for each function, and what will be the output of each function in a model.

 ### Reporting Issues